DamianAldair/enable-NetFX3-from-windows-installer/README.md

-# enable-NetFX3-from-windows-installer
+# Enable .NET Framework 3.5 (NetFX3 feature)

-Script to enable .NET Framework from the Windows Installation media
+Script to enable .NET Framework from the Windows Installation media.

+Work on Windows 8, 8.1, 10 and 11.